Ehrhart's Mill Historic District

-Ehrhart's Mill Historic District is a national historic district located along Saucon Creek at Lower Saucon Township, Northampton County, Pennsylvania.
-The district includes 9 contributing buildings, 2 contributing sites, and 4 contributing structures associated with a 19th and early 20th century grist mill.
+Ehrhart's Mill Historic District is a national historic district located along Saucon Creek at Lower Saucon Township in Northampton County in the Lehigh Valley region of eastern Pennsylvania.
+The district includes nine contributing buildings, two contributing sites, and four contributing structures associated with a 19th and early 20th century grist mill.

+District features

 The buildings include a small barn, the stone grist mill (destroyed), and three stone or brick vernacular houses.
 The mill is a three-story, five level stone building with a slate covered gambrel roof.
-The most prominent structure is an iron Pratt truss bridge built in 1867, and known as County Bridge #16.
+The most prominent structure is an iron pratt truss bridge built in 1867, and known as County Bridge #16.
 The mill was destroyed by fire.

+National Register of Historic Places

-It was added to the National Register of Historic Places in 1987.
+In recognition of the district's historical significance, it was added to the National Register of Historic Places in 1987.